 Mexico’s medical devices market is set to grow at a 7.6% CAGR (2024–2029), despite short-term economic challenges.
 Growth is driven by higher healthcare spending, an aging population, and rising chronic diseases.
 The in-vitro diagnostics market is expected to reach $3.5B by 2033.

 Confirm the product classification according to the product manual.
-Classify the grouping and number of registrations, then confirm the registration path (Standard or Equivalence route) to obtain COFEPRIS medical device registration.
+Classify the grouping and number of registrations, then confirm the registration path (Standard or Equivalency route) to obtain COFEPRIS medical device registration.
+Effective September 1, 2025, existing authorizations from IMDRF or MDSAP member markets can be leveraged for the Equivalency (Abbreviated) route.

 Foreign manufacturers must appoint a local in-country representative in Mexico called the Mexico Registration Holder (MRH).
 Confirm the information of the distributor(s) in the application materials.

-After verifying the full set of submitted materials, the MRH submits the documents to COFEPRIS and pays the official fee to assist in processing the authorities’ request for subsidy.
+After verifying the full set of submitted materials, the MRH submits the documents to COFEPRIS and pays the official fee.

 Upon successful completion of review, COFEPRIS will issue a registration certificate and an operating license, authorizing manufacturers to legally import and market their device in Mexico.